alvin-yang68/energy-capstone/README.md

 4. Trigger Billing Job:
     The job runs automatically on schedule (cron), or you can modify the cron expression in `BillingJob.kt` to run it immediately.

+**Manual Testing:**
+An IntelliJ HTTP Request file is included at `http/manual-test.http` for stepping through the full customer lifecycle (Create -> Ingest -> Preview Bill) without using the GUI.

 ## API Documentation

 Once the application is running, you can explore and test the endpoints interactively via Swagger UI.